mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/cpf-exceptions/cpf3204-exception.md

 ---
 title: CPF3204Exception class
+description: The exception that is thrown when Cannot find object needed for file {0} in {1}.

 ---

 The exception that is thrown when Cannot find object needed for file {0} in {1}.